shaynababe/chromeOSLinux_test/README.md

-## With this release test4 is namespace for chromeOSLinux for task and builds in  /usr/local/bin for your local machine you need to have read write to run make all
+## With this release test4 is namespaced for chromeOSLinux for task and builds in  /usr/local/bin for your local machine you need to have read write to run make all
 ## It will download the debootstrap files to local /usr/local/bin not /tmp
 ## The file for install is test4 and is written to ~/Downloads/test4
 ## This is not compatible with crouton shell scripts and the new files need to be copied to you /usr/local/bin is using this ie chroots/bin/ cp * /usr/local/bin